Finding Ease in Aloneness

 Tippett: It has agency, and it has sovereignty.

 Tippett: Right.
-I was thinking about how I was just having this conversation with somebody about forgiveness, which sounds like something you’ve done for someone else but, in fact, is something you do for yourself, to not be obsessed.
+I was thinking about how — I was just having this conversation with somebody about forgiveness, which sounds like something you’ve done for someone else but in fact is — it’s something you do for yourself, to not be obsessed.
 It’s a way of emptying yourself of reactions and grievance that are only doing you harm.

 [music: “Thread Caramb” by Blue Dot Sessions]